sirriemreer/angular-tour-of-heroes/README.md

 You could add more styles to styles.css and keep growing that stylesheet as you add components.

-<mark>You may prefer instead to define private styles for a specific component and keep everything a component needs— the code, the HTML, and the CSS —together in one place.
+==You may prefer instead to define private styles for a specific component and keep everything a component needs— the code, the HTML, and the CSS —together in one place.

-This approach makes it easier to re-use the component somewhere else and deliver the component's intended appearance even if the global styles are different.</mark>
+This approach makes it easier to re-use the component somewhere else and deliver the component's intended appearance even if the global styles are different.==

 You define private styles either inline in the @Component.styles array or as stylesheet file(s) identified in the @Component.styleUrls array.